wendashi/wendashi.github.io/_pages/about.md

 - *2018.11* First Class Scholarship

 # 📖 Educations
-- *2021.09 - 2024.06 (now)*, MEng in Fashion Design and Engineering at College of Fashion and Design, Donghua University
+- *2021.09 - 2024.06*, MEng in Fashion Design and Engineering at College of Fashion and Design, Donghua University
 - *2017.09 - 2021.06*, BEng in Intelligent Science and Technology at School of Artificial Intelligence, Shenyang University of Technology

 # 💬 Invited Talks